 Instructions

 - Preheat the oven to 350 degrees.
-Spray your mini muffin pan with nonstick spray.
+Spray your mini muffin pan or silicone muffin pan with nonstick spray.
 Do not use muffin liners.

 - In a large bowl, using mixer, combine together the mashed banana, peanut butter, agave or honey, vanilla extract, and brown sugar and beat until combined.